Clarkson-Applied-Data-Science/2025_ia651_chigome_kurira/README.md

 # Conclusion
-Our comprehensive analysis of multiple regression models for laptop price prediction reveals that Ridge regression delivers the best overall performance.
-With an impressive R² of 0.7855 and RMSE of 0.2915, Ridge regression effectively captures the complex relationships between laptop specifications and pricing while avoiding overfitting through optimal regularization (α=0.001).
-The model confirms our exploratory findings that brand premium (particularly gaming-focused manufacturers like Razer) and high-performance components (especially RAM and Intel Core i7 processors) are the strongest price determinants.
-Ridge regression outperforms Lasso in this context because laptop pricing benefits from retaining all relevant features with appropriate shrinkage rather than the sparse feature selection that Lasso provides.
-This Ridge model offers valuable insights for both consumers seeking to understand pricing structures and manufacturers optimizing product configurations in the competitive laptop market.
+Based on our comprehensive analysis of different regression models for laptop price prediction, XGBoost emerges as the superior model with the highest R² score (~0.80) and lowest RMSE (~0.25).
+Unlike the Random Forest model that heavily weighted RAM as the dominant factor, XGBoost identified a more balanced distribution of influential features including Weight, Company, PPI, and TotalStorage.
+This balanced feature importance aligns with our exploratory findings that laptop pricing is influenced by multiple interacting factors rather than dominated by a single specification.
+The XGBoost model successfully captures both linear and non-linear relationships while demonstrating excellent generalization capabilities, as evidenced by its learning curves.
+Its ability to identify physical attributes like weight (often associated with build quality and premium materials) alongside traditional specifications provides a more nuanced understanding of laptop pricing dynamics in the consumer market.
+For consumers, these findings suggest that when evaluating laptop prices, considering the manufacturer's brand positioning and physical build characteristics may be as important as comparing raw performance specifications.
+For manufacturers, the model highlights the significant impact of brand perception and physical design features on price positioning in addition to component-level specifications.